NishuSingh28/SELF-LEARN-ML-CONCEPTS/_posts/2025-12-26-nlp-pipeline.md

 ### Minimal, reproducible code snippets

-I show a compact TF-IDF baseline and a small example of normalizing HTML and emojis.
+Here is a compact TF-IDF baseline and a small example of normalizing HTML and emojis.
 Code blocks below are Python examples and are enclosed in triple single quotes as requested.

-'''python
+'''
 # html_and_emoji_cleaner.py
 import re
 import emoji